 - 1.1.
-Set general principles that provide guidance to the Corporate Governance, Sustainability and Nominations Committee (hereinafter the "CGSNC") and its Chair on selecting, vetting and proposing candidates to the Board of Directors as well as on the replacement and renewal of the Members of the Board of Directors. - 1.2.
-Set criteria, including diversity criteria, for the selection and suitability assessment of the Board of Directors candidates. - 1.3.
-Set criteria for the assessment of the ongoing individual suitability of the Members of the Board of Directors as well as of the collective suitability of the Board of Directors. - 1.4.
-Establish a transparent, effective and time-efficient suitability assessment and nomination process.
+Set general principles that provide guidance to the Corporate Governance and Nominations Committee (hereinafter the "CGNC") and its Chair on selecting, vetting and proposing candidates to the Board of Directors as well as replacing and renewal Members of the Board of Directors. - 1.2.
+Set criteria, including diversity criteria, for the selection and suitability assessment of Board of Directors candidates. - 1.3.
+Set criteria for the assessment of the ongoing individual suitability of the Members of the Board of Directors as well as the collective suitability of the Board of Directors. - 1.4.
+Establish a transparent, effective and time-efficient suitability and nomination process.